electronstudio/pygame-zero-book/chapters/0_text_quizes.md

-# Text based quiz games
+# Text-based quiz games

-These programs can be entered using any text editor or IDE, but I suggest using [the Mu editor](https://codewith.mu/) because it comes with Python, Pygame Zero and other libraries all pre-installed in one easy download.
+These programs can be entered using any text editor, but I suggest using [the Mu editor](https://codewith.mu/) because it comes with Python, Pygame Zero and other libraries all pre-installed in one easy download.

 ## Hello, world